-Under the Constitution, legislation in the form of statutes or laws can be enacted by the National Assembly.
-When a law is passed by the National Assembly and sent to the executive branch, it is promulgated by the government on approval of the President through publication of its text in the government's Official Gazette.
+Under the constitution, legislation in the form of statutes or laws can be enacted by the National Assembly.
+When a law is passed by the National Assembly and sent to the executive branch, the government promulgates it upon the approval of the President by publishing the text in the government's Official Gazette.
 Beneath statutes and laws are 'Presidential Enforcement Decrees', which is subordinate legislation made by the Cabinet or the State Council composed of ministers to implement a law.
 Below these decrees are 'Rules', which are regulations written by each ministry and used to implement practical details in accordance with a law or a presidential enforcement decree.
 Korea has a presidential system of government with a relatively independent chief executive.
 The executive and legislative branches operate primarily at the national level, although local governments also carry out local functions.

-The Constitution states that local governments deal with matters pertaining to the welfare of local residents, and manage public property and facilities, and may enact provisions relating to local autonomy regulations within the limits of the law.
+The constitution states that local governments deal with matters pertaining to the welfare of local residents, and manage public property and facilities, and may enact provisions relating to local autonomy regulations within the limits of the law.
 The head of a local government manages and supervises administrative affairs except as otherwise provided by the law.
 The local executive functions include those delegated by the central government, such as the management of public property and facilities, and the assessment and collection of local taxes and fees for various services.
-Local governments have very limited policymaking authority.
+Local governments have very limited policy-making authority.
 In general, most local government policies depend on how national policies are implemented, including regulatory reforms.

-Korea is one of the world's fastest-growing developing countries (KDI School and Ministry of Strategy and Finance, 2012).
-Gross domestic product rose from US\$5.313 trillion to US\$11.292 trillion (Korea was ranked the 12th-largest economy in the world in 2012).
-However, in terms of economic freedom, Korea scored only 70.3, making its economy the 34th freest among the 177 countries included in the 2014 Index of Economic Freedom (by the Heritage Foundation), with declines in labour and monetary freedom offset by gains in the management of public spending and fiscal freedom over the previous year.
+Korea is one of the world's fastest developing countries (KDI School and Ministry of Strategy and Finance, 2012).
+Gross domestic product increased from US\$5.313 trillion to US\$11.292 trillion (Korea was ranked the 12th-largest economy in the world in 2012).
+However, in terms of economic freedom the country only scores 70.3, making its economy the 34th freest among 177 countries in the 2014 Index of Economic Freedom (by the Heritage Foundation), with declines in labour freedom and monetary freedom offset by gains in the management of public spending and fiscal freedom over the previous year.
 Korea was ranked eighth in terms of the Economic Freedom Index out of 41 countries in 2014 in the Asia-Pacific region (The Heritage Foundation, 2014).
-According to the Worldwide Governance Indicators, the estimate for regulatory quality in Korea was 0.3 in 1998, but this increased to 1.0 in 2011.
-The index of regulatory quality indicates that overall regulatory quality improved considerably over a relatively short period (The World Bank Group, 2013).
+According to the Worldwide Governance Indicator, the estimate for the regulatory quality estimate of Korea was 0.3 in 1998 but this increased to 1.0 in 2011.
+The index of regulatory quality indicates that overall regulatory quality improved considerably over a relatively short time period (The World Bank Group, 2013).

-Overall regulatory quality improved dramatically from 1996 to 2013 (Figure 4.1).
+Overall regulatory quality has improved dramatically since 1996 (Figure 1).